trueadm/ripple

 - IntelliSense for autocompletion

-You can find the extension on the VS Code Marketplace as Ripple for VS Code
+You can find the extension on the VS Code Marketplace as Ripple for VS Code.

-You can also manually install the extension .vsix
+You can also manually install the extension .vsix that have been manually packaged.

 Mounting your app

-package to render your Ripple component, using the target
+You can use the mount API from the ripple package to render your Ripple component, using the target

 option to specify what DOM element you want to render the component.